swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 }
 ```

 If there is an explicit `deinit`, then isolation is computed following usual rules for isolation of class instance members.
 It takes into account isolation attributes on the `deinit` itself, isolation of the `deinit` in the superclass, and isolation attributes on the containing class.
-If deinit belongs to an actor or GAIT, but isolation of the `deinit` is undesired, it can be supressed using `nonisolated` attribute:
+If deinit belongs to an actor or GAIT, but isolation of the `deinit` is undesired, it can be suppressed using `nonisolated` attribute:

 ```swift
 @MainActor